TomasBoda/agent-lang/thesis.md

 ```

 ### 2.3 Declarations
-The following sections describe the three supported kinds of declarations, which are the declaration of an agents, properties and global variables.
+The top-level parts of the AgentLang language are declarations.
+They are used to declare agents, their properties as well as global variables.

 #### 2.3.1 Agents
 Agent is the main building block of the AgentLang simulation.
 It represents an agent model and its properties and is used for generating a set of agents for the simulation.
 Agents are always declared in the top-level program scope and they cannot be nested.
 Defining multiple agent models is also supported.